JuliaQuantumControl/QuOptimalControl.jl/README.md

 Quantum optimal control essentially tries to provide numerically optimised solutions to quantum problems in as efficient a manner as possible.

-**If you'd like to help, please get in touch with me!
-You can reach me @nv_alastair on Twitter or I guess by opening an issue on here...?**

 ## Usage

 Trying to mimic the interface that DifferentialEquations.jl uses we offer several problem definitions.
 Problems define the dynamics of the quantum system.